Qualcomm’s Dean Brenner explains 5G spectrum and the ‘game changer’ DSS

 Brenner: Whenever we launch a new technology, a new G, we start off and we launch it in new spectrum.
 And so we go to the FCC, we go to the spectrum regulators all over the world, and Qualcomm operators all over the world.
 And we find some new spectrum band or bands in this case, and we ask the regulators to make them available.
 When the spectrum is made available, the technology launches in a new spectrum band.

-Then we try to migrate the technology into existing spectrum bands, but the way that has typically worked in the past is, you have to empty the band of the incumbent technology.
+Then we try to migrate the technology into existing spectrum bands, but the way that has typically worked in the past is you have to empty the band of the incumbent technology.
 For example, we couldn’t launch 4G in the bands that had 3G until there were so many 4G phones and 4G users out there who were using other bands that we could empty the legacy bands and then redeploy it.
 We call that process re-farming.
 It’s like re-farming a field: If the field is used for tomatoes, you can’t put corn there until you no longer have any tomato plants.
 And that’s really what’s gone on in the spectrum world.

 But for 5G, we have a game changer.
 And the game changer is a new technology called dynamic spectrum sharing, sometimes called DSS.
 It enables the phone and the base station to have 5G in a spectrum band that also has 4G users at a given location — as long as the base station is capable of supporting this feature, and as long as the phone does.
 You’ll start to see this in phones with a second-generation Qualcomm chip.